zenpaiang/truth-table-generator/README.md

-# truth-table-generator
+# truth table generator

-A truth table generator
+a truth table generator i wrote when learning about boolean logic in my computer science class